$37.85-$46.89 hourly / $6,559.94-$8,126.62 monthly / $78,719.28-$97,519.44 annual

 Prepares or edits prepared minutes for regular and special meetings of the Board of Trustees and its committees and oversees their posting/distribution.

-Obtains, compiles, and organizes information requested by members of the Board of Trustees on a wide variety of District matters.
+Searches records, compiles, and organizes a wide variety of information requested by members of the Board of Trustees.

 Schedules appointments, meetings, and other commitments for individual members of the Board of Trustees.